dell/karavi-resiliency/docs/DEPLOYING.md

   #    - "-leaderelection=false"
 ```

-To deploy Karavi Resiliency with the driver, the following changes are requried:
+To deploy CSM for Resiliency with the driver, the following changes are required:
-1. Enable Karavi Resiliency by changing the podmon.enabled boolean to true.
+1. Enable CSM for Resiliency by changing the podmon.enabled boolean to true.
 This will enable both controller-podmon and node-podmon.
 2. Specify the podmon image to be used as podmon.image.
 3. Specify arguments to controller-podmon in the podmon.controller.args block.
 See "Podmon Arguments" below.
 Note that some arguments are required.
 Note that the arguments supplied to controller-podmon are different than those supplied to node-podmon.
 4. Specify arguments to node-podmon in the podmon.node.args block.
 See "Podmon Arguments" below.
 Note that some arguments are required.
 Note that the arguments supplied to controller-podmon are different than those supplied to node-podmon.